Microsoft Word Tables: Advanced Settings & Features

 You can also apply some basic formatting to the results by opening the Number Format dropdown list

-• The # symbol represents a numerical digit position that will only show if the number is big enough.
+• The # placeholder represents a numerical digit position that will only show if the number is big enough.

 • The ‘0’ placeholder represents a padding zero.
 For example a format of 00000 would show the number 123 as 00123.